bookercodes/booker.codes-blog/posts/bind-esc-to-fn-on-vortex-pok3r/index.md

 In this how-to, I am going to embrace the fact that you’ll probably mess up and ask that you reset your Pok3r from the beginning.
 It might be that you can skip step 1 as long as you read the others carefully.
 Leggo!

 1. Reset your Pok3r by pressing and holding R_ALT + L_ALT for 5 seconds
 2. You can only bind FN for one layer at a time, so pick layer 1, 2, 3, or 4.
-Even though switch 3 binds CAPS to FN on the default layer, it is otherwise impossible to rebind FN on the default layer
+Even though switch 3 binds CAPS to FN on the default layer, it is otherwise impossible to rebind FN on the default layer - just thought I'd let you know!
 3. If like me, you need to bind CAPS to ESC, do that first
 	1. Press FN + R_CONTROL
 	2. Press CAPS